Legal-One/coding-challenge-frontend/README.md

 The application at this point, didn't have many instances where a component was going through 'wasted re-renders' , but if it cases arrive where it does, it would be a wise to memoize the component.

+- #### Lazy Loading.

+One more thing which can be done is to lazy load components and pages that might not be very frequently visited by a user.
+This way the js resources could decrease, improving the overall load time of the application.

 ##### BEST WISHES

 ##### Raheed Farooq.